rangelprog/GotMilked/docs/SceneManagementManual.md

 Call `RegisterComponentSerializer` during startup (before saving or loading scenes) and optionally `UnregisterComponentSerializer` on shutdown.
 Games can provide thin wrappers (see `SceneSerializerExtensions` in the sandbox) to keep registration code organized.

+#### Resource GUIDs

+To avoid hardcoding file paths into scene JSON, register assets with `gm::ResourceRegistry` and persist a GUID alongside the path.
+During load you can resolve the GUID back to a path—even if assets have been moved—while older scenes continue to function because the serializer still records the original path as a fallback.

 ---

 ## 5. Managing Multiple Scenes with SceneManager